 Hi, I’m Nilima Abrams.
-I created Splice Cream, LLC as the metaphorical cone that supports a variety of creative and good cause endeavors.
-These "scoops" come in different flavors, including documentary filmmaking, social entrepreneurship/cause-marketing, and various forms of writing.
-Splice Cream is currently churning up in-house projects, collaborating, and consulting for companies and NGOs, both in Vermont and elsewhere.
-See Services for more on this.
+I created Splice Cream, LLC as the metaphorical cone that supports a variety of creative endeavors.
+These "scoops" come in assorted flavors, including documentary filmmaking, social entrepreneurship, cause-marketing, and writing.
+Splice Cream is currently churning up in-house projects, and collaborating and consulting with companies and NGOs.
+See Services for more info.

-As kids, my brother and I devised ice cream flavors to help endangered species.
-We understood intuitively that many people do care, but need guilt-free, and ideally tasty ways to get involved (especially if they are going to go back for seconds).
+As teenagers, my brother and I devised ice cream flavors to support endangered species.
+We understood intuitively that many people do care, but need enticing (or “tasty”) ways to get involved (especially if they are going to return for seconds — or keep donating/buying/volunteering).
 Research supports our early hunches:

 Altruism feels good, releasing the same brain chemicals as eating or sex.

-People give more if they are inspired through success stories rather than guilt-tripped.
+People donate more if they are inspired through success stories rather than guilt tripped.

 Shoppers prefer to buy from ethical brands, even if the prices are higher.